 I find toddlers are less interested in decorations but more interested in toys and things to play with.
 Teenagers too too are less enthused by decorations but the food and activities will be important to them.
 So don't go overboard and plan decorations around what you can afford, the room itself and the age group of the kids.

-Tip: Don't forget that burst balloons create a choking hazard for the under threes so clear them up immediately.
+Tip: Don't forget that burst balloons create a choking hazard for the under three year old so clear them up immediately.